 You knew it was only a matter of time until white vinegar showed up on the list, right?
 White distilled vinegar is a secret weapon to have in the pantry.
 There are deep carpet cleaner recipes available that include white vinegar, baking soda, and salt.

-Deodorize with Essential Oils
+Deodorize with Baking Soda

 Another secret weapon for cleaning is baking soda.
 A simple carpet-cleaning powder made up of a half a cup of baking soda with 10 drops of your preferred essential oil will quickly deodorize your carpet.
 Sprinkle it over the carpet and leave for at least half an hour, or longer if possible, then vacuum it up well.
 You can also use this process on the mats in your car.